RWE Camster Wind Farm Community Fund

 About this fund

-The Fund is provided by RWE, owner of the Camster Wind Farm.
-Starting in September 2013, it receives at least £150,000 annually (index-linked) for the life of the Wind Farm, expected to be 25 years.
+The fund is provided by RWE, owner of the Camster Wind Farm.
+Starting in September 2013, it receives at least £150,000 annually (index-linked) for the Wind Farm lifetime, expected to be 25 years.
 The annual donation is split equally between the three Community Council areas.

 Note there are three funds also providing grants for projects benefitting this community council area and is administered by Foundation Scotland.
 These are the Bad a Cheo Wind Farm Fund, the Tannach & District Wind Farm Trust and the Watten Wind Farm Trust.